Welcome to Rowan Class

 School Values: Courage, Justice, Self Discipline, Gratitude

-All three classes have begun to use SeeSaw – a digital learning platform, which allows them to share their learning and collaborate with others.
-This has been very successful so far and we are looking forward to sharing our learning in this way with families at home very soon.
+All three classes are now using SeeSaw – a digital learning platform, which allows them to share their learning and collaborate with others.
+This has been very successful so far and we are pleased with the number of families that have connected with their child’s learning on the platform so far.